jinjiaKarl/CS-E4160/dns/README.md

 TSIG uses a secret key shared between the client and server to sign each DNS transaction and ensure its integrity and authenticity.
 TSIG uses a message-digest algorithm (such as hmac-sha1) to generate the signature.

 SIG(0) (Signature 0), on the other hand, is part of the DNSSEC (Domain Name System Security Extensions) protocol, which provides a more comprehensive security mechanism for the DNS.
-DNSSEC uses public-key cryptography to secure the DNS data, and SIG(0) is used to sign individual resource records within a DNS zone.
-Unlike TSIG, which only provides transaction-level security, DNSSEC provides end-to-end security for the entire DNS data, from the root zone down to individual resource records.
+DNSSEC uses public-key cryptography to secure the DNS data, provoding more secure solution.

-In summary, while both TSIG and SIG(0) are methods for authenticating DNS transactions, TSIG provides transaction-level security while SIG(0) provides end-to-end security for the entire DNS data through the use of public-key cryptography.

 7.1 Based on the dig-queries, how does Pi-hole block domains on a DNS level?